William Harvey Carney

 William Harvey Carney (February 29, 1840 – December 9, 1908) was an American soldier during the American Civil War.
 Born enslaved, he was awarded the Medal of Honor in 1900 for his gallantry in saving the regimental colors during the Battle of Fort Wagner in 1863.
 The action for which he received the Medal of Honor preceded that of any other African American Medal of Honor recipient; however, his medal was actually one of the last to be awarded for Civil War service.
 Some African Americans received the Medal of Honor as early as April 1865.

 Biography

-William Harvey Carney was born as a slave in Norfolk, Virginia, on February 29, 1840.
+William Harvey Carney was born into slavery in Norfolk, Virginia, on February 29, 1840.
 How he made his way to freedom is not certain.
 According to most accounts, he escaped through the Underground Railroad, and joined his father in Massachusetts.
 Other members of their family were freed by purchase or by the death of their master.